 Section 8.
 Publication.
 Within 15 days after passage, this ordinance shall be published once with the names of the supervisors voting for and against it in the East Bay Times, a newspaper published in this County.

-PASSED ON November 17, 2020, by the following vote: AYES: NOES: ABSENT: ABSTAIN: ATTEST: DAVID J. TWA, Clerk of the Board of Supervisors and County Administrator Board Chair Ву: Deputy [SEAL]
+AYES: NOES: ABSENT: ABSTAIN: ATTEST: DAVID J. TWA, Clerk of the Board of Supervisors and County Administrator Board Chair

+[SEAL]